ppy/osu-wiki/news/2020-01-05-beatmap-spotlights-autumn-2019.md

 [![](/wiki/shared/news/2020-01-05-beatmap-spotlights-autumn-2019/taiko/psystyle.jpg)](https://osu.ppy.sh/beatmapsets/1022545)

-Closing this seasons (and year) spotlights we have Camellia - We Could Get More Machinegun Psystyle!
+Closing this season's (and year's) spotlights we have Camellia - We Could Get More Machinegun Psystyle!
 (And More Genre Switches) mapped by [Alchyr](https://osu.ppy.sh/users/4993032), a popular individual who has created by far one of the most unique speed maps of the year.

 Both the song and map are insane, showcasing a wide variety of snappings and BPM changes, making this quite the challenge to get good accuracy on, not to mention the fact that the player must also keep up with the speed of all the notes at the same time.